De coherence for a heavy particle interacting with a light one: new analysis and numerics: Numerical asymptotic resolution of the two-body Schr odinger system

 so that the effects put in evidence in this section can be compared with the effects carried out by the Dirac's delta potential $\alpha\, \delta_0$.

-For what concerns the scattering, the only consequence of the interaction potential is the change of the reflection and transmission amplitudes.
+As far as scattering is concerned, the only consequence of the interaction potential is the values of the reflection and transmission amplitudes.
 Thus, we just compare $r_k$, $t_k$ and $I_\chi$ for the Dirac's delta, the potential barrier \eqref{potbar} and the Gaussian potential \eqref{potgau}.
 The results are illustrated in Figures \ref{Coef_DBG} and \ref{Theta_DBG} for fixed potential strength $\alpha=5*10^2$, momentum $p=-2.5*10^2$ and several choices of $a$ and $\sigma$.
-As expected, we found that the results obtained for the potential barrier as $a \rightarrow 0$, as well as those obtained for the Gaussian potential as $\sigma \to 0$, approach those obtained using the Dirac's Delta potential.
+As expected, we found that the results obtained for the potential barrier as $a \rightarrow 0$, as well as those obtained for the Gaussian potential as $\sigma \to 0$, approach those obtained using the Dirac's delta potential.